Taking a fresh look at laboratory compliance and how it can benefit you and positively impact your results

 To facilitate this process, you should consider a feedback loop between your customers and your lab management.
 This approach will allow you to identify changing needs and implement responses.
 As you apply the changes, you should monitor the effects to ensure that the expected benefits are actually being realised.

 In addition, you should consider any changes in line with accreditation or compliance guidelines.
 These can help steer you towards best-practice approaches and instil quality considerations from the beginning.
+Again, this is where lab software such as LIMS systems can help.

 Understanding the different types of lab compliance